George R. Dale: Establishment of the Muncie Post-Democrat

 Dale wrote that the leader of the Delaware County Republican Party, William H. "Billy" Williams, was corrupt and ran a political machine with connections to bootleggers and the KKK.
 Dale wrote that this group had supported Bunch's campaign.
 According to historian Carrolyle M. Frank, the existence of a political machine may have largely been Dale's invention.
-On March 24, 1922, Dale was attacked and his son was shot.
+On March 24, 1922, Dale was attacked and his son, George Jr., was shot.
 He reported two weeks later that the attack was caused by his reporting on Williams.

 Local government officials refused to advertise in the Post-Democrat, favoring Muncie's two Republican newspapers, until Dale presented them with court orders under a state law requiring them to advertise in publications of both parties.
 Dale did not endorse Bunch as the Democratic candidate in the 1921 mayoral election as the candidacy violated a state law barring felons from public office and his belief that Bunch was associated with organized crime.
 Dale's editorials led to a decrease in support for Bunch, who lost to the Republican candidate, John C. Quick.
 Dale's opposition to Bunch caused a rift among local Democrats.
 Opponents of Dale said they would start an opposing newspaper; they founded the city's second Democratic newspaper in 1924, which shuttered the same year.